bizcoine/common-blockchain/README.md

 #### Transactions.Latest

-Returns a list of the latest unconfirmed transactions ids, equivalent to this nodes mempool.
+Returns a list of the latest unconfirmed transactions ids, equivalent to the nodes mempool.

 Subjective to the node.